Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Starting Experience*: 95

-*Starting Skills*: A khepri starts with one rank in Survival, reflecting the culural history of the race in New Crobuzon.
+*Starting Skills*: A khepri starts with one rank in Survival, reflecting the cultural history of the race in New Crobuzon.

 *Insectile Vision*: A khepri's sight is very different to that of a human or vodyanoi.
-Due to their buldging insect-like eyes, a khepri's view is more panoramic and colourful.
+Due to their bulging insect-like eyes, a khepri's view is more panoramic and colourful.
 Their sense of smell is also much greater than a human's.
-Khepri are therefore much less troubled by vision impairing effects, and two setback die should be removed from any Perception or Vigilence checks that would otherwise have been affected by concealment such as smoke or darkness.
+Khepri are therefore much less troubled by vision impairing effects, and two setback die should be removed from any Perception or Vigilance checks that would otherwise have been affected by concealments such as smoke or darkness.

 *Non-Verbal*: Khepri communicate both language and emotion using scented excretions.
 Individuals who are close to khepri may become familiar with scents communicating fear or love or annoyance, but beyond that, khepri must either use sign language or written notes.
 Whilst there are no strict mechanical rules here, players should be aware that, in structured encounters especially, khepri cannot shout to an ally to provide assistance, for example.